Black line at gum line

 Metal with a low gold content is dark gray and is easily seen if not covered.
 Even 14-karat gold alloys have a gray color.
-PFM crowns can be beautifully crafted by a skilled dentist-technician team, but it is much more difficult to keep this type of restoration looking good long-term.
+PFM crowns can be beautifully crafted by a skilled dentist-technician team.
+Even still, it is much more difficult to keep this type of restoration looking good long-term.
 Metal gives the crown strength, while the porcelain on top gives it an aesthetically pleasing look.

 Gray or black at the gum line can be present if the border (or margin) of the crown is exposed.
 All porcelain crowns made with high translucency are more difficult to fabricate, but they do not have any metal, and are therefore often chosen as the most aesthetic option.